tonygaobasketball/CNC-GME/Readme.txt

 #-----------------------------------------

-1. Benchmark-data-source.txt (Sources of the benchmark ata sets used in the paper)
+1. Data-source.txt (Sources of the benchmark and TCGA datasets used in the paper)